karianjahi/atlassian-app-analytics/step-by-step.md

     - health score drops sharply
     - ML churn probability rises
     - customer enters high-risk range
 - The generator is also a service and therefore built within the `services.py`.
-We call the function `generate_customer_alerts`
+We call the function `generate_customer_alerts(customer)`

+- We then forecast next health score using recent trend
+- We add a `forecast_next_health_score(customer)` function in the services section